braindynamicslab/dyneusr/README.md

 If your default environment is Python 2, we recommend that you install `dyneusr` in a separate Python 3 environment.

-You can find more information about creating a separate environment for Python 3, [here](https://salishsea-meopar-docs.readthedocs.io/en/latest/work_env/python3_conda_environment.html).
-If you don't have conda, or are new to scientific python, we recommend that you download the [Anaconda scientific python distribution](https://store.continuum.io/cshop/anaconda/).

 To create a new conda environment and install from source:
 ```bash
 conda create -n dyneusr python=3.6